 Patients should remember that they can schedule an appointment at any time should they feel the need to be seen by their surgeon, or one of our bariatric team members for any reason.
 We are completely dedicated to helping patients stay healthy and on track toward their weight loss goals.
 Please contact our bariatric surgery practice today to schedule an appointment.

 Lifestyle Changes Following Weight Loss Surgery

-Numerous lifestyle changes must be made after weight loss surgery at the Kim Bariatric Institute.
+Numerous lifestyle changes must be made after weight loss surgery at the DFW Bariatric Institute.
 Weight loss surgery is not a miracle cure for obesity.
 It takes the combined effort of the patient and the physician to ensure the most successful weight loss results.
 Patients must be committed to making diet, exercise, and other lifestyle changes necessary to a healthier life.